thesfn/SAM/README.md

   > Find the downloaded apk, open it and follow the instruction.

 # Privacy Policy:
-All software related to .sam which are SAMReader(Android) and SAMMaker(Windows) does not collect any data.
+* All software related to .sam which are SAMReader(Android) and SAMMaker(Windows) does not collect any data.
-.sam and it's related content does neither require the internet nor collect any data. .sam is a file wrapper not an application.
+* neither .sam nor it's related content require the internet to function or collect any data. .sam is a file wrapper not an application.

 # Disclaimer:
 .sam and it's related content are build as it is.
 Any damages arise from the usage or missappropriation are waive by the creator